tobiakinde/221cmpt/README.md

 4. Click `Add People` and type `profphip` into the text box.
 Click `Add profphip to this repository`

 ### Step 4: Clone your repository
 You've created your repository, but you don't have the code locally on your computer yet.
 Clone your repo by clicking the `<code>` button, and copying the HTTPS URL provided in the drop down box.
 Then, open your terminal, use the `cd /path/to/directory` command to go to the directory of your choosing on your computer (I created a `Github` folder), and issue the `git clone` command to clone your repository to your computer.

+Note: If you are a Windows user, you will have to install git if you do not have it already: https://git-scm.com/downloads

 ```bash
 # this can be wherever you want!
 cd /path/to/directory